Understanding the Childhood Obesity Epidemic

 Correlation Between Childhood Obesity and Adulthood Obesity

 Pediatric obesity is a real and very significant health problem that is associated with adverse effects on health in childhood as well as adulthood.
-There is a high likelihood of an obese child becoming an obese adult.
+There is a high likelihood of a child with obesity becoming an adult with obesity.
 This risk increases as the child gets older.

-The risk that an obese five year-old child remains obese as an adult is approximately 50 percent.
-This increases to more than 80 percent for an obese adolescent.
-On the other hand, the risk of a normal weight child becoming obese as an adult is only seven percent.
+The risk that a five year-old child with obesity remains affected by obesity as an adult is approximately 50 percent.
+This increases to more than 80 percent for an adolescent with obesity.
+On the other hand, the risk of a normal weight child becoming affected by obesity as an adult is only seven percent.

-Our society also discriminates against obese individuals, females more so than males.
-It has been documented that obese females have lower acceptance rates for college than non-obese females with the same grades and standardized test scores.
-The National Longitudinal Survey of Youth study noted that obese adolescent females as young adults had less education, less income, higher poverty rate and decreased rate of marriage as compared to non-obese adolescent females.
+Our society also discriminates against individuals with obesity, females more so than males.
+It has been documented that females with obesity have lower acceptance rates for college than non-overweight females with the same grades and standardized test scores.
+The National Longitudinal Survey of Youth study noted that female adolescent with obesity as young adults had less education, less income, higher poverty rate and decreased rate of marriage as compared to non-overweight adolescent females.

 Health Risks of Childhood Obesity